RobertTDowling/stm32h7-heartrate-monitor/README.md

 So we have to live with our system going out of kilter for a few seconds when the user moves their hand.

 With a reasonably good estimate of the baseline, we can define some thresholds based on a large number of samples.
-Looking at a few hours of pulse data from a couple different users, I established the high level at baseline+3000, and the low level-1000 for a 16 bit ADC.
+Looking at a few hours of pulse data from a couple different users, I established the high level at `baseline+3000`, and the low level at `baseline-1000` for a 16 bit ADC.
 (FIXME: more can be done here to make it less ad-hoc.)

 ![graphic3a.png](/doc/graphic3a.png)